 Prior to starting your evaluation, you will want to ensure you have all the documentation and resources necessary to complete your evaluation.
-The following recommended steps clarify specific roles and team interactions and are a best practice for doing an evaluation:
+The following recommended steps clarify specific roles and team interactions and are a best practice for conducting an evaluation:

 - 1. Read all the resource documents to familiarize yourself with the content before using the IT Position Evaluation Tool. - 2.
 If reviewing a team, start with the supervisor/manager PD and then work from the highest-level classification down. - 3.
 If reviewing/evaluating an individual position, you will still need to review the supervisor's PD and other like positions within the unit. - 4.
 Review the most current organization chart showing the positions' relationship within the unit and the organization.
-This provides understanding of duties, job family, level of authority, reporting relationships and internal/external interactions. - 5.
-Research unknown terminology to have a basic understanding of what it is before moving forward with review process. - 6.
-Re-read the position descriptions and compare like duties, position objectives, decision making and qualifications.
+This provides understanding of duties, job family, level of authority, reporting relationships, and internal/external interactions. - 5.
+Research unknown terminology to have a basic understanding of what it is before moving forward with the review process. - 6.
+Re-read the position descriptions and compare like duties, position objectives, decision-making, and qualifications.

-Note: Refer to the resource documents provided for additional information and context.
+Note: Refer to the resource documents provided included in this handbook in the Guidance section for additional information and context.